 - Having thoughts of suicide

 Addictive behaviors, like heavy alcohol use (another common problem for expats), can start as ways of connecting to new people, finding something to do, fitting in with a more hard-partying lifestyle, or just keeping up with your workplace’s cultural norms.
-But alcohol use can become a way to escape painful thoughts and feelings, and can tip into addiction.
+However, alcohol use can become a way to escape painful thoughts and feelings and can tip into addiction.

 When expat depression becomes severe enough, it can seriously diminish your quality of life, even making you doubt the wisdom of expatriating in the first place!